Author

 William Cooper

 William Cooper (1694–1743) was a prominent English Nonconformist minister and theologian whose writings on ecclesiastical polity and magisterial responsibility significantly influenced eighteenth-century dissenting thought.
-His treatise *The Honors of Christ Demanded of the Magistrate* articulated Reformed arguments for the proper relationship between civil authority and religious establishment, contributing to broader debates about toleration and the limits of state power during the early Georgian period.
-Cooper's theological legacy rests primarily on his defense of Presbyterian principles and his advocacy for the recognition of Christ's headship over the church independent of secular governance.
+His treatise *The Honors of Christ Demanded of the Magistrate* articulated Reformed arguments for the proper relationship between civil authority and religious institutions, contributing to broader debates about toleration and the limits of state power during the early modern period.
+Cooper's theological legacy reflects the intellectual vitality of English Protestantism in the decades following the Glorious Revolution.

 Works in the Library